lsprangers/lsprangers.github.io/docs/aws_sap/CACHE.md

     - Can restrict who can access origin and distributions
         - Allow and Block lsit
     - Can help with copyright laws as well
-    - Comes in as a header as well if we want to track
+    - Comes in as a header as well if you want to track
 - Signed URLs
     - Allows us to block every single public access request on CloudFront
     - Forces a client to use a pre-signed URL to access CloudFront, and an app server would generate the pre-signed URL if authenticated to